Dining and sightseeing options: At what cost?

 The biggest surprises to me as a new cruise patron was both the number of shore excursions available and their cost.

-Our cruise will call on Ketchikan, Tracy Arm Fjord, Juneau and Skagway, Alaska and Victoria, British Columbia.
-We can simply get off the ship and follow our noses (which is what we will most likely do), or we can choose from a dizzying array of options.
-In Ketchikan, our first stop, there are 33 tour options ranging from $35.95 per person for a local walking tour to $369.95 per person for a six-hour halibut fishing tour.
+Our cruise called on Ketchikan, Endicott Arm Fjord, Juneau and Skagway, Alaska and Victoria, British Columbia.
+We simply got off the ship and followed our noses in Juneau and Skagway, while we engaged an independent tour operator who was waiting at the waterfront when the ship arrived.
+For those who prefer not taking pot-luck with such entrepreneurs, our cruise line offered 33 tour options ranging from $35.95 per person for a local walking tour to $369.95 per person for a six-hour halibut fishing tour...and that was just for our first stop, Ketchikan.

-The only option at Tracy Arm is to explore the fjord in a 130-passenger vessel, which will allow a much closer view of the fjord and glaciers than for those who remain on the cruise ship.
-That excursion is $229.95 per person.
+The only option at Endicott Arm was to explore the fjord in a 130-passenger vessel, which got much closer of the fjord and glaciers than did the cruise ship.
+That excursion was $229.95 per person.

 If a couple was to take the most economical shore excursion at each port, that would add almost $750 to the total cost.